U.S. Route 41: Kentucky

+At this point, US 41 becomes a limited access four-lane highway with intersections with the Audubon Parkway, KY 2084, KY 351, and US 60.
+At US 60, US 41 becomes a four-lane surface road with stoplights as it crosses through the northern parts of Henderson and John James Audubon State Park.
+US 41 crosses the Ohio River on the Bi-State Vietnam Gold Star Bridges, known locally as the "Twin Bridges."
+Due to natural fluctuations of the Ohio River's path, US 41 remains in Kentucky for about one mile north of the Twin Bridges.
+In this section, US 41 passes by Ellis Park Race Course before crossing into Evansville, IN.

 Indiana

 In the state of Indiana, US 41 runs from the Ohio River south of Evansville to Chicago with US 12 and US 20 beneath the termini of the Chicago Skyway and the Indiana Toll Road.
 This is a distance of approximately 282 miles (615 km).

 For its entire length north of Evansville, US 41 passes through largely rural portions of far western Indiana.
 It overlaps US 150 and US 52 through some of these areas.
 US 41 is also the main north–south road through Terre Haute.
 However north of Terre Haute, US 41 becomes a secondary road, passing through smaller towns such as Rockville and Attica on the east side of the Wabash River.
 State Road 63 is the main route north of Terre Haute in this area since it is a four-lane highway on the west side of the Wabash River.
 US 41 returns to a four-lane divided highway just south of Boswell where SR 63 ends, staying as such until reaching Cedar Lake.
 From Cedar Lake north to the Illinois state line, US 41 is a well-travelled road with numerous stoplights, with the exception of the mile-stretch where it overlaps Interstate 80/94.
 Before leaving Indiana, US 41 travels through the city of Hammond where it is also known as Indianapolis Boulevard and Calumet Avenue.
 Hammond is the largest city traversed by US 41 between Evansville and Chicago.